-The temporary spare tire is easier to handle because of its construction.
-It is lighter and smaller than a conventional tire and should be used only for an emergency and only for a short distance.
+The temporary spare tire is easier to handle because of its construction which is lighter and smaller than a conventional tire.
+This tire should be used only for an emergency and only for a short distance.

 Use the temporary spare tire only until the conventional tire is repaired, which should be as soon as possible.